sm1899/English-to-Hindi-Video-Dubbing-Pipeline/README.md

       --batch_size 4 \\
       --use_gpu True
     ```
-3.  **Use Fine-tuned Model:** Reference the output path of the fine-tuned model during TTS generation in the main pipeline (pass the saved sweights path).
+3.  **Use Fine-tuned Model:** Reference the output path of the fine-tuned model during TTS generation in the main pipeline.

 ## LatentSync Fine-Tuning